What Sells on eBay: Top 10 Vintage Items From the 1980s

 Some can sell for over $100 on eBay.
-Even the game pieces have value if you don't have the complete game, you can sell the board and game pieces separately.
-People do all kinds of things with the game pieces like make jewelry, Christmas ornaments, or decorative art for their homes.
+Even the game pieces have value, and if you don't have the complete game, you can sell the board and game pieces separately.
+Buyers may be trying to complete their own game set, and people do all kinds of other things with game pieces like making jewelry, Christmas ornaments, or decorative art for their homes.
 The boards can be used to make table tops or framed for an interesting conversation piece.

 Sneakers and Running Shoes

 Bestsellers here are Nike waffle running shoes, Vans, and Converse.
 Vintage Vans slip-on canvas shoes with the checkerboard print (style #5) have sold for over $400 on eBay!
 These were the shoes made famous by Sean Penn's character, Jeff Spicoli in the movie "Fast Times at Ridgemont High."